JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Agent-Prompts.md

 - todo (for simple task tracking; optional but recommended)

 New session vs reuse:
 - New session: Recommended for Phase 0.
-Start a new Goose session and paste the “Master Orchestrator Prompt” in Copy Block A. The prompt instructs the agent to read all required files by path.
+Start a new goose session and paste the “Master Orchestrator Prompt” in Copy Block A. The prompt instructs the agent to read all required files by path.
 - Reuse session: If you return later, paste the “Resume Prompt” in Copy Block B (see below in this Operator Guide).
 It reads a state file from disk and continues.

 ### Copy Block B — Resume Prompt (paste when returning in a later session)